pnp/cli-microsoft365/docs/manual/docs/cmd/spo/contenttype/contenttype-field-remove.md

 `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging

-!!! important
-    Before using this command, log in to a SharePoint Online tenant admin site, using the [spo login](../login.md) command.

-## Remarks

-To remove a column from a content type, you have to first log in to a SharePoint site using the [spo login](../login.md) command, eg. `spo login https://contoso.sharepoint.com`.

 ## Examples

 Remove column with ID _2c1ba4c4-cd9b-4417-832f-92a34bc34b2a_ from content type with ID _0x0100CA0FA0F5DAEF784494B9C6020C3020A6_ from web with URL _https://contoso.sharepoint.com_